tonyjneufeld/tonyjneufeld.github.io/projects.md

 permalink: /projects/
 ---

-##### Projects
+##### The list of all my little side projects that have been completed or are in progress.

 ---

-The list of all my little side projects that have been completed or are in progress.

 - Project 2: FIRE (financial independence, retire early) Dashboard using Streamlit.io (in progress)
 - Project 1: Sequence Board Game AI (in progress)